-All businesses need capital to start up, and many will need injections of cash from time to time to keep a positive cash flow, so vital to the long-term survival of a small business.
+All businesses need some form of capital to begin their venture.
+Some may require additional injections of cash from time to time to finance working capital.
+Managing this liquid asset is vital for the long-term survival of any small business.

-Fortunately, in the UK, there is a wealth of options for funding small business ventures and this article examines some of them.
+Fortunately, in the UK, there's a wealth of options for funding small business ventures.
+This article examines some of them.

 Non-Repayable Grants for Small Businesses

-Government help for small businesses has often been available in the UK, in the form of government grants and schemes.
-Way back in the early 80's I started a small sound recording and music production business with just such funding, and this kind of help is still available to small businesses today.
+There's always been government-backed grant schemes for small businesses.
+Way back in the early 80's, when I started a small sound recording and music production business, I used such funding.
+This kind of help is still available today.

-Government grants are usually for start-up businesses only, so if your business has been running for a while, you may need to look elsewhere.
-They also tend to have strict terms and conditions which, if not adhered to, can result in you having to pay back the grant.
-Under normal circumstances, most of these grants do not have to be paid back as long as you do not break the terms and conditions.
+Government grants are usually for start-up businesses only.
+So if you've been running your business for a while, you may need to look elsewhere.
+They also tend to have strict terms and conditions.
+If not adhered to, it can result in having to pay back the grant.
+However, under normal conditions most grants don't need repaying.

 The Prince's Trust